MoonPoet/xaprb-src/content/blog/2007/09/01/mysql-toolkit-version-848-released.md

 2007-09-01: version 1.1.14

    * Added documentation about the storage engine for the checksum table.
-   * The --replcheck option now checks the server and its slaves.
+   * The --replcheck option now checks the server and its replicas.

 Changelog for mysql-visual-explain: